Skip To Content

 CAFM offers administrative capabilities to facilities managers, such as tracking assets and maintenance requests, management, planning, and reporting on physical spaces and business locations.
 CAFM software serves primarily as a database for FM-related equipment, spending, and activities and often includes BIM or CAD functionality.

-CMMS (Computerized Maintenance Management Software) is another type of facility management software that contains many of the same common features used as CAFM software but provides a somewhat deeper look into a company’s maintenance planning and execution.
-CMMS software may include automated maintenance scheduling and tracking capabilities and is particularly geared toward preventive maintenance.
+CMMS (Computerized Maintenance Management Software) is another type of facility management software with many of the same common features used as CAFM software but provides a deeper look into a company’s maintenance planning and execution.

 Implementing a software platform is one of the fastest ways to reduce facility management spending.
-Simply moving from an error-prone, inefficient pen-and-paper system to a digitized and automated platform decreases the time and resources that must be dedicated to work order management, allowing teams to instead focus on forward-thinking, preventive measures.
-Plus, access to advanced analytics makes it easy to pinpoint patterns of overspend and core areas of improvement so that these can be quickly addressed and reversed.
+Moving from an error-prone, inefficient pen-and-paper system to a digitized and automated platform decreases the time and resources that must be dedicated to work order management, allowing teams to focus on forward-thinking, preventive measures instead.

 Top facility management software also integrates with third-party financial systems to help businesses improve transparency in R&M spending, avoiding the time-consuming process of manual data entry.
 Businesses can access valuable metrics such as cost per square foot per year, per user, per workplace, per month, and many other relevant reports.
-This data helps facilities teams identify areas that need improvement and come up with solutions to strategically reduce costs.

 Finally, the best facility management software makes it easier for businesses to enact preventive maintenance schedules.